 - Pesto mayonnaise (see recipe link above in post)

-- Arrange sweet potatoes into a single layer and place into oven
+- Arrange the sweet potatoes into a single layer onto the parchment paper lined baking sheets and place into the oven.

-- After 20 minutes flip sweet potatoes to ensure even roasting
+- After 20 minutes flip the sweet potatoes to ensure even roasting.

-- Roast for remaining 15 minutes or until sweet potatoes are golden brown
+- Roast for remaining 15-20 minutes until sweet potatoes are golden brown.

 - Serve with basil mayonnaise